ryanantonydunn/get-to-ten/README.md

-# Big tile number
+# Get to ten

-Make the tile number bigger by tapping same tiles that are adjacent.
+Tap adjecent tiles with the same number to get a bigger number, try to get to ten.

 Game made with JS, React and Cordova.